hildams/kenzan-rs/README.md

 ## Dependencies

-Kenzan-rs uses a MySQL database hosted in an AWS server and is already configured on
+Kenzan-rs uses a MySQL database hosted in an AWS server and is already configured in file
 ```bash
 /src/main/java/com/kenzan/config/ApplicationCotextConfig.java
 ```